 Pathways of spread

 Pests and diseases can spread to your property through the movement of people, animals, crops, vehicles, machinery and equipment, as well as in soil mud and contaminated feed and seed.
+Here are ways you can manage your biosecurity risks.

 - Ask all visitors to check that their footwear and clothing are free from mud and plant seeds or fragments before entering your farm